Unity-Technologies/com.unity.multiplayer.docs/docs/tutorials/goldenpath_series/gp_profiler_tool.md

 For the purpose of this tutorial, we are [profiling inside the Unity editor](#profiling-inside-the-unity-editor) so we can quickly see changes in performance.
 However, you may choose to [profile a development build of your game](#profiling-a-development-build-of-your-game) for more accurate results.

-1. While in your Boss Room project,
+1. While in your Boss Room project, {we going to run the profiler tool, examine the data, note possible changes/adjustments and what they do}

 ## Best practices